How to Close the Deal: Go from Request to Booking

 If you don’t hear back from a dog owner, don’t worry.
 Wait a day and then send them a short message.
 Ask if they have been able to find a sitter or dog walker for their dog.
 A lot of dog owners appreciate the follow-up—it shows you’re excited to learn more about their dog.
 Something short like this works best:

 I wanted to follow up and see if you’re still looking for a sitter for Roger.
-I’m still interested in scheduling a Meet & Greet and learning more about them!
+I’m still interested in scheduling a Meet & Greet and learning more about him!

 Hope to hear from you soon,

-If they don’t book with you, try to not take it personally.
+If they don’t book with you, try not to take it personally.
 Sometimes another sitter or dog walker responded first or seemed like a better fit for their dog.
-Other times, dog owners change their minds and decide to ask a friend or family member to watch their dog instead.
+Other times, dog owners change their minds and decide to ask a friend or family member to take care of their dog instead.
 A dog owner may think you seem like a great sitter, but they’ll end up choosing an option that is a better fit for what they need.